-(d) A renewable standard license may also be granted to an applicant for five (5) years provided that the individual has met the following criteria:

-- (1) Possesses a baccalaureate degree from a regionally accredited institution or the equivalent from a non-U.S. institution; - (2) Possesses a valid unrevoked teaching license from another state issued for the first time on or after July 1, 2006; - (3) Obtained clearance in the professional fitness check; - (4) Pays license fees as established by the board; and - (5) Effective July 1, 2015, submits Submits verification of at least three (3) out of the last five (5) years of satisfactory contracted full time teaching experience in a P-12 setting in Hawaii or another state.

-(e) A renewable standard license may also be granted to an applicant for five (5) years provided that the individual has met the following criteria:

-- (1) Possesses a baccalaureate degree from a regionally accredited institution or the equivalent from a non-U.S. institution; - (2) Possesses a valid unrevoked teaching license issued before July 1, 2006, from another state for at least three (3) out of the last five (5) years; - (3) Passed all licensing tests required by the State which issued the valid license being used to apply under this section.
-If the other state did not test for subject area and basic skills competency the applicant must demonstrate basic skills and subject area competency in a manner prescribed by the board; - (4) Obtained clearance in the professional fitness check; - (5) Pays license fees as established by the board; and - (6) Effective July 1, 2015, submits Submits verification of at least three (3) out of the last five (5) years of satisfactory contracted full time teaching experience in a P-12 setting in Hawaii or another state.
+- (d) A renewable standard license may also be granted to an applicant for five (5) years provided that the individual has met the following criteria: - (1) Possesses a baccalaureate degree from a regionally accredited institution or the equivalent from a non-U.S. institution; - (2) Possesses a valid unrevoked teaching license from another state issued for the first time on or after July 1, 2006; - (3) Obtained clearance in the professional fitness check; - (4) Pays license fees as established by the board; and - (5) Submits verification of at least three (3) out of the last five (5) years of contracted full time teaching experience in a P-12 setting in Hawaii or another state. - (e) A renewable standard license may also be granted to an applicant for five (5) years provided that the individual has met the following criteria: - (1) Possesses a baccalaureate degree from a regionally accredited institution or the equivalent from a non-U.S. institution; - (2) Possesses a valid unrevoked teaching license issued before July 1, 2006, from another state for at least three (3) out of the last five (5) years; - (3) Passed all licensing tests required by the State which issued the valid license being used to apply under this section.
+If the other state did not test for subject area and basic skills competency the applicant must demonstrate basic skills and subject area competency in a manner prescribed by the board; - (4) Obtained clearance in the professional fitness check; - (5) Pays license fees as established by the board; and - (6) Submits verification of at least three (3) out of the last five (5) years of contracted

-(f) A renewable standard license may also be granted to an applicant for five (5) years provided that the individual has met the following criteria:

-- (1) Possesses a baccalaureate degree from a regionally accredited institution or the equivalent from a non-U.S. institution; - (2) Pass a board approved performance assessment normed for Hawaii in combination with any other requirements determined by a Hawaii preparation program to be recommended for licensure by the program; - (3) Demonstrated basic skills and subject area competency in a manner prescribed by the board; - (4) Obtained clearance in the professional fitness check; - (5) Pays license fees as established by the board; and - (6) Effective July 1, 2015, submits Submits verification of at least three (3) out of the last five (5) years of satisfactory contracted full time teaching experience in a P-12 setting in Hawaii or another state.
-[Eff 10/30/14] (Auth: HRS §302A-802) (Imp: HRS §§302A-801 to -808)
+- full time teaching experience in a P-12 setting in Hawaii or another state. - (f) A renewable standard license may also be granted to an applicant for five (5) years provided that the individual has met the following criteria: - (1) Possesses a baccalaureate degree from a regionally accredited institution or the equivalent from a non-U.S. institution; - (2) Pass a board approved performance assessment normed for Hawaii in combination with any other requirements determined by a Hawaii preparation program to be recommended for licensure by the program; - (3) Demonstrated basic skills and subject area competency in a manner prescribed by the board; - (4) Obtained clearance in the professional fitness check; - (5) Pays license fees as established by the board; and - (6) Submits verification of at least three (3) out of the last five (5) years of contracted full time teaching experience in a P-12 setting in Hawaii or another state.

-\$8-54-9.3 Advanced license. (a) A renewable advanced license may be granted to an applicant for ten (10) years provided that individual has met the following criteria:

-- (1) Possesses a baccalaureate degree from a regionally accredited institution or the equivalent from a non-U.S. institution; - (2) Possesses a valid unrevoked National Board Certification by the National Board for

-Professional Teaching Standards in the field for which a license is sought;
+[Eff 10/30/14; am SEP 05 2019] (Auth: HRS \$302A-802) (Imp: HRS \$\$302A-801 to -808) - §8-54-9.3 Advanced license. (a) A renewable advanced license may be granted to an applicant for ten (10) years provided that individual has met the following criteria: - (1) Possesses a baccalaureate degree from a regionally accredited institution or the equivalent from a non-U.S. institution; - (2) Possesses a valid unrevoked National Board Certification by the National Board for Professional Teaching Standards in the field for which a license is sought; - (3) Holds a valid teaching license from Hawai'i or a state that participates in the Interstate Agreement on Qualification of